themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 **Alternative Therapies:**

 Endo specialists agree a multidisciplinary approach is needed for disease management and patient success.
-Often this can include seeking out a variety of doctors and specialties to widen your approach. ****Alternative therapies can include various methods aimed at mitigating symptoms, stress reduction, and/or disease management.
+Often this can include seeking out a variety of doctors and specialties to widen your approach.
+Alternative therapies can include various methods aimed at mitigating symptoms, stress reduction, and/or disease management.
+Since all patients are difference, these methods will not be suitable or successful for everyone.

-* Chinese Medicine
+* Physical Therapy
+* Diet and Nutrition
 * Acupuncture
 * Yoga
+* Chinese Medicine
-* Physical therapy
+* Pelvic Floor Physical Therapy
+* Holistic, Integrative Medicine
-* Myofascial release Therapy
+* Myofascial Release Therapy
 * Exercise
-* Herbal therapy
+* Herbal Therapy
 * Supplements
-* Holistic, Integrative Medicine
-* Diet and lifestyle
+* Meditation

 **Pain Management:**